 In addition to being tax-efficient, this method is quite simple, requiring only a change of beneficiary designation using the appropriate form.
 Ask your IRA trustee or custodian for the appropriate form to make the change.
 (See also special provision below.)

 Many people own some form of life insurance because of its unique ability to meet a variety of needs for financial protection.
 You can name the Prostate Cancer Foundation as the primary beneficiary or as a successor beneficiary of a life insurance policy.
 When PCF receives the proceeds, your estate will be allowed an estate tax deduction.
 Or, you may wish to give us a policy you no longer need and receive an immediate income tax deduction for the value of that policy.

 If you have designated the Prostate Cancer Foundation as a beneficiary using any of the above planned giving options, please let us know.
 We would like to thank you!

-For more information or to contact the Prostate Cancer Foundation with your intentions for planned giving, please call Roger Castle, Vice President for Development, at 1-800-757-CURE (2873) or write to us at:
+For more information or to contact the Prostate Cancer Foundation with your intentions for planned giving, please call Ben Engel, Vice President, Development Operations, at 1-800-757-CURE (2873) or write to us at:

 Prostate Cancer Foundation

 Federal employees and retirees participating in the Combined Federal Campaign (CFC) can designate their contribution to the Prostate Cancer Foundation.
 We are affiliated with the Health and Medical Research Charities.
 Please designate CFC #10574.